tylerneylon/math/randnn/randnn.md

 [at this Shadertoy page](https://www.shadertoy.com/view/XltBR4).
 The animated gif uses different parameters that you can find [at this other Shadertoy page](https://www.shadertoy.com/view/lldBz4).

-XXX

-* Link to the notebook to generate the images.
-* How figure 2 was generated.

 ---